Digital Signage for Restaurants: Menu Boards That Update Themselves

 The three things that make it work: AI builds the boards, the schedule decides what’s on screen, and the TV is the player — so there’s no hardware to buy.

-What is restaurant digital signage?
+What is digital signage for restaurants?

 In ChannelOS a menu board is a real, editable show — headings, items, prices and photos are each their own selectable element — that a channel schedule plays on your TVs.
 Because what’s on the screen is derived from the show plus the schedule plus the clock, you never publish-and-wait: you edit, and the screen already shows it.